-The Federal Air Transport Agency (Rosaviatsiya) will annul the air operator certificate of Angara Airlines for commercial air transportation from November 5.
-This was reported by the agency's press service.
+The Federal Air Transport Agency (Rosaviatsiya) will annul the operator certificate of the Angara airline for commercial air transportation from November 5.
+This was reported by the press service of the agency.

 The decision was made to ensure flight safety, based on the act of an unscheduled inspection by the MTU Rostransnadzor for the Siberian Federal District.

-Angara's fleet includes An-24/26 aircraft, which operate flights on 11 routes:
+The Angara's air fleet includes An-24/26 aircraft, which operate flights in 11 directions:

 - Khabarovsk — Zeya